Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Introduction

-\paragraph{Issues with current experimental procedures.} Although the research community has produced theoretical breakthroughs, the experimental evaluation of OPE remains primitive.
-Specifically, it lacks a public benchmark dataset for comparing the performance of different methods.
-Researchers often validate their methods using synthetic simulation environments~\citep{kallus2019intrinsically,uehara2020off,liu2018representation,voloshin2019empirical,xie2019towards}.
-A version of the synthetic approach is to modify multiclass classification datasets and treat supervised machine learning methods as bandit policies to evaluate the estimation accuracy of OPE estimators~\citep{Dudik2014,Farajtabar2018MoreRD,vlassis2019design,wang2016optimal}.
-An obvious problem with these studies is that they are \textbf{unrealistic} because there is no guarantee that their simulation environment is similar to real-world settings.
-To solve this issue, \citet{gilotte2018offline,gruson2019offline,narita2019efficient,narita2020safe} use proprietary real-world datasets.
-Because these datasets are not public, however, the results are \textbf{irreproducible}, and it remains challenging to compare their methods with new ideas in a fair manner.
-This is in contrast to other domains of machine learning, where large-scale open datasets, such as the ImageNet dataset~\citep{deng2009imagenet}, have been pivotal in driving objective progress~\citep{dwivedi2020benchmarking,hu2020open,girshick2014rich,he2016deep}.
+\paragraph{Issues with current experimental procedures.} Although the research community has produced theoretical breakthroughs over the past decade, the experimental evaluation of OPE remains primitive.
+Specifically, it lacks a public benchmark dataset for comparing the performance of different estimators.
+Researchers often validate their estimators using synthetic simulation environments~\citep{kallus2019intrinsically,liu2018representation,uehara2020off,voloshin2019empirical,xie2019towards}.
+A version of the synthetic approach is to modify multiclass classification datasets and treat supervised machine learning methods as bandit policies to evaluate the estimation accuracy of OPE estimators~\citep{dudik2014doubly,farajtabar2018more,vlassis2019design,wang2016optimal}.
+An obvious problem with these studies is that they are \textit{\textbf{unrealistic}} because there is no guarantee that their simulation environment is similar to real-world settings.
+To solve this issue, some previous studies use proprietary real-world datasets~\citep{gilotte2018offline,gruson2019offline,narita2019efficient,narita2020safe}.
+Because these datasets are not public, however, the results are \textit{\textbf{irreproducible}}, and it remains challenging to compare existing estimators with new ideas in a fair manner.
+The lack of a public real-world benchmark makes it hard to identify critical research challenges and the bottleneck of the literature.
+This contrasts with other domains of machine learning, where large-scale open datasets, such as the ImageNet dataset~\citep{deng2009imagenet}, have been pivotal in driving objective progress~\citep{dwivedi2020benchmarking,girshick2014rich,he2016deep,hu2020open}.